The Teach-Yourself Method

 However, if you want to fit your creativity into your already busy life just click here to follow these simple steps.
-And if you are one of the lucky ones and have plenty of spare time then follow the steps below …
+If you are one of the lucky ones who has plenty of spare time to teach yourself painting then follow the steps below …

 What you will need:

-Brushes, paint and a painting surface (canvas, etc.)
+- Brushes, paint and a painting surface (canvas, canvas-board, etc.)

 Let’s get started …

 Select a comfortable location with lots of natural light for your painting area.
 Good lighting is important.
 Make sure the back of your canvas never faces the sun or light source.

 Find an old table or desk that is big enough to accommodate your cup, paints, and brushes, with room to spare for miscellaneous needs.

 You will presently devise your own system for setting up your supplies.
 Place supplies how you like them and consider wearing an old shirt or smock for protection against spills.